Deel

 - Co-Founder, CEO Alex Bouaziz

-- Co-Founder, CRO Shuo Wang
+- Co-Founder, Shuo Wang

 - Co-Founder, Ofer Simon